ePages-de/epages-docs/_posts/2016/2016-07-07-elastic-meetup.md

 Benjamin and Bastian presented there implementation of an.....

-## Lightning Talk: How Elasticsearch was used in former projects
+## Lightning Talk: How ElasticSearch was used in former projects

 [Jens Fischer](https://twitter.com/jensfischerhh) - [epages](http://www.epages.com/)

-Jens showed the usage of Elastic Search in one of his former projects and the adoption of the new technology.....
+Jens talked about [deploying the Elastic stack](https://slidr.io/jensfischerhh/deploying-the-elastic-stack) in one of his former projects and the adoption of the new technology.

-After the presentations we had some nice discussions about the usage of Elasticsearch with some pizza and beer.
+After the presentations we had some nice discussions about the usage of ElasticSearch with some pizza and beer.
 Some Bla Bla